 Form the patties: Divide the salmon mixture into 8 equal portions.
 Using your palms, roll each portion into a ball and flatten them into thick, round patties.
 Transfer to a dish and set aside.

-Cook the patties: Add butter to a nonstick skillet over low heat.
+Cook the patties: Add 2 tbsp butter to a nonstick skillet over low heat.
 Once melted, add the patties and cook for 8 minutes or until golden brown on both sides, flipping halfway through.
 Once cooked, transfer patties to a plate and set aside.

 Plate and serve: Place the salmon croquettes in the center of the plate, drizzle the sauce over the salmon, and serve.